 - Masterpieces of Chinese Porcelain.
 The Walters Art Gallery, Baltimore.
 1980-1981.

-Provenance William T. or Henry Walters Collection, Baltimore [date and mode of acquisition unknown]; by bequest to Walters Art Museum, 1931.
+Provenance Acquired by William T. or Henry Walters, Baltimore; by bequest to Walters Art Museum, 1931.

 Inscriptions [Reign Mark] In blue underglaze: Qianlong; Tibetan letters

 Credit Acquired by William T. or Henry Walters